dell/omnia/docs/source/InstallationGuides/Platform/TensorFlow.rst

 * Ensure nerdctl is available on all cluster nodes.

-* If GPUs are present on the target nodes, install NVidia CUDA (with containerd) or AMD ROCm drivers during provisioning.
+* If GPUs are present on the target nodes, install NVIDIA CUDA (with containerd) or AMD ROCm drivers during provisioning.
 CPUs do not require any additional drivers.

 * Use ``local_repo.yml`` to create an offline TensorFlow repository.
 For more information, `click here <../../>`_.